damoothen/speedealing-php/README.md

 - Code is highly customizable (a lot of use of modules and submodules).
 - Works with PHP 5.3 or higher.
 - An easy to understand and maintain code (PHP with no heavy frameworks).
-- A trigger architecture to allow you to make Dolibarr business events run PHP code to update your own information system.
+- A trigger architecture to allow you to make Speedealing business events run PHP code to update your own information system.
 - "NPR VAT Rate" (French particularity for managing VAT in DOM-TOM called "Non Perçue Récupérable").

 ## WHAT SPEEDEALING CAN'T DO YET (TODO LIST)